 Up to 49% of the sub-fund's net assets may be invested in all permissible assets for which either the DWS ESG assessment methodology is not applied or for which ESG data coverage is incomplete (#2 Other).
-Within this share, investments of up to 20% of the sub-fund's net assets are tolerated in assets for which there is no complete data coverage with respect to the above described ESG assessment approaches and exclusions.
-This tolerance does not apply to the assessment of good governance practices (by means of the DWS Norm Assessment).
+Within this share, all investments can be invested in assets for which there is no complete data coverage with respect to the above described ESG assessment approaches and exclusions.
+Incomplete data will not be tolerated in the assessment of good governance practices (by means of the DWS Norm Assessment).